m87-labs/moondream-examples/quickstart/node/README.md

    npm install
    ```

+3. Tweak the `main.js` code if you want to run it on cloud.

-3. Run the examples to see Moondream in action!
+4. Run the examples to see Moondream in action!

    ```bash
    node main.py